-Google.org will support procurement and installation of approximately 80 oxygen generation plants in healthcare facilities in high-need and rural locations with new grants totalling approximately $15 million (109 Crore INR) to GiveIndia and PATH.
-The two organizations will work together to oversee the oxygen program, providing project management support.
-PATH will identify the target locations and provide technical assistance, working with state governments and other authorities, and complete the installation of the plants.
+Google.org will support procurement and installation of approximately 80 oxygen generation plants in healthcare facilities in high-need and rural locations with new grants totalling approximately $15 million USD (109 Crore INR) to GiveIndia and PATH.
+The two organizations will work together to oversee the oxygen program, providing project management support — including procurement and installation of plants.
+PATH will identify the target locations and provide technical assistance for the project, working with state governments and other authorities, and complete the installation of the plants.

-To further bolster these efforts, Google.org will provide a $500,000 (3.6 Crore INR) grant to nonprofit ARMMAN.
+To further bolster these efforts, Google.org will provide a $500,000 USD (3.6 Crore INR ) grant to nonprofit ARMMAN.
 ARMMAN will run skilling programs for 180,000 Accredited Social Health Activists (ASHAs) and 40,000 Auxiliary Nurse Midwives (ANMs) in 15 Indian states.
 It will also set up a call center to provide additional help and advice for ASHAs and ANMs where required.

 Google is proud to be supporting these organizations as they build a bigger, better-equipped healthcare system, help India steady itself after the pandemic’s second wave and lay the foundations for a sustainable healthcare system over the longer term.